LeandroMG/pdf-viewer/readme.md

 - Fit to Page / Fit to Width
 - Side panel for quick thumbnail navigation
 - Text selection
+- Swipe events (left/right) to show/hide the side drawer

 ## Installation